Business and Society Program

 - Senator Sherrod Brown (D-OH) held a congressional hearing on short-termism as chairman of the economic policy sub-committee of Senate Banking; originally scheduled for March 24, it was re-scheduled for April 29 due to the introduction of Senator Dodd’s financial reform legislation.

 - An off-the-record dialogue was held June 9-11 in Aspen, CO focused on strategies for sustaining purpose and mission.
-For one perspective from the Summit, check out this blog entry from a participant.

 - We hosted our 2nd annual Business & Society Forum in NYC on October 26-27.
 This year we focused on the question of “How to Measure Success.”
 More on the Forum can be found here.